CSCfi/fairdata-etsin-search/README.md

 ## Development setup

-This repository functions as part of the Etsin-Qvain setup.
-See: https://github.com/CSCfi/fairdata-docker
+This repository functions as part of the Etsin-Qvain setup, together with Etsin-Finder (github.com/CSCfi/etsin-finder).

-For instructions, see the link above.

 The default behavior of the Dockerized version of etsin-finder-search within Etsin-Qvain is to:
 - Reindex all datasets from Metax